 If you choose a more basic tour, your hotel and regional transfers are with a local driver who will not speak much, if any, English.
 This is fine if you speak a little French (which is a common language in Madagascar).
 Or if you are looking for a good price.
 But it could be frustrating if you want to ask your driver about something that you’ve seen en route.
 However when you get to the National Park such as Andasibe, you always join up with the English-speaking park rangers.
 As they are the ONLY ones who are allowed to guide in the National Parks.

 Naturally we recommend an English-speaking private guide.
 It’s more than the basic tour but in exchange you have much more flexibility.
 And you will learn so much more about the wildlife and sights of Madagascar.

 When to visit Madagascar?

 Another thing to bear in mind is that ideally you should be reasonably fit.
-You experience Madagascar’s flora and fauna mainly by walking the forest trails, sometimes for a few hours, sometimes in hilly terrain (optional).
+You experience Madagascar’s flora and fauna mainly by walking the forest trails, sometimes for a few hours.
+And sometimes in hilly terrain (optional).
 If this is a problem for you, you need to let us know when planning your Madagascar safari.

 Ile Sainte Marie